lucisgit/moodle-assignsubmission_mahara/README.md

 1. Make sure that your Moodle version is up-to-date (recent update included assign mod chnages required for this plugin).
 2. Copy the content to mod/assign/submission/mahara
+3. Apply the patch "moodle-patch.txt" to your Moodle site.
+4. Apply the patch "mahara-patch.txt" to your Mahara site.
-3. Proceed with installation in Moodle.
+5. Proceed with installation in Moodle.
-4. In Site Admin > Networking > Peers choose the Mahara one, open Services tab and enable Assign Submission Mahara services.
+6. In Site Admin > Networking > Peers choose the Mahara one, open Services tab and enable Assign Submission Mahara services.
-5. Now you may create your first Mahara assignment.
+7. Now you may create your first Mahara assignment.